 When I was about 12 years old, a couple of friends and I went out trick-or-treating on Halloween.
 We were set upon by a group of about 15 teenagers who beat us and stole our candy.
 One of my friends stayed with me as we fought back – the other ran and hid behind a car and watched.
 As an adult, I can look back and think about how afraid she must have been, how people have a fight or flight response and try not to hold it against her.
-I don’t – we were kids.
+But, of course, I don’t – we were kids.
 I did not, however, forget it.
 Her silence in our moment of need is indelibly seared in my psyche.

-Right now – at this moment in history – we have the opportunity to not hide in safety, but to stand up and speak out for those in our communities who have effectively had no voice.
-It is not enough to passively post black-squares on our social media or throw up a few hashtags in support of valuing black life in America.
+Right now – at this moment in history – we have the opportunity to not hide in safety but to stand up and speak out for those in our communities who have effectively had no voice.
+It is not enough to passively post black-squares on our social media or throw up a few hashtags to support valuing black life in America.
 We must do more.
 Our government and elected officials have had the luxury of remaining in their positions without addressing systemic problems that impact and devalue the lives of black people in America.
 They have been allowed to remain because of silence.
 It is not enough for only those affected by unjust laws and practices to speak out – those unaffected must speak out too.
 It’s the right thing to do.
 It’s the necessary thing to do.
 It’s the Christian thing to do.
 Indeed, the Bible commands us to advocate for those who do not have the power to enact change themselves.

 Proverbs 31: 8 & 9